martacieden/onboarding_guide/README.md

 **Screenshot**: See `screenshots/profile-form.png` (to be added)

+**Detailed Description**: See `screenshots/README.md` for comprehensive visual description of the profile form layout, including left panel (form) and right panel (illustration) details.

 ### 2. Welcome Popup

 After profile submission, users see a welcome popup introducing them to Way2B1 NextGen.